starpeace-project/starpeace-client-website-assets/README.md

 After building repository with grunt ```combine```, game-ready assets are compiled and placed within the ```/build/public/``` folder.
 These resources should be served as static assets from web application and can be cached if desired.

+### cdn.starpeace.io

+Repository is currently deployed to and hosted with AWS S3.
+Changes pushed to repository will activate webhook to AWS CodePipeline, triggering automatic rebuild and deployment of website resources.

 ## Asset Tools
 ### Audit